solvialab/infragate-landing/docs/readme.md

 Infragate runs `terraform apply` and streams the live output in the portal.
 The cluster appears in **My Clusters** once provisioning completes.

 > The deploy form enforces your account's effective limits — maximum pools, nodes, OCPU, RAM, and storage.
-If a limit prevents you from deploying, contact your admin to request a higher limit.
+If a limit prevents you from deploying, submit a limit-increase request from the deploy or scale flow; admins can approve granted values into your per-user overrides.

 ### Scaling a cluster